Case for Low-Volatility Equity

 An Index-Option Based Approach

 The challenge of pursuing returns while managing risk is increasingly difficult.
-In an environment where the equity market is defined by the potential for significant volatility and the fixed income market is defined by low interest rates with the potential to rise, many types of investors – from individuals to large institutions – are seeking new ways to achieve the right balance between return and risk.
+In an environment where the equity market is defined by the potential for significant volatility and the fixed income market is defined by interest rate uncertainty, many types of investors – from individuals to large institutions – are seeking new ways to achieve the right balance between return and risk.

 Over long time periods, diversified equity portfolios have historically generated attractive returns that outpace inflation.
 However, when equity prices fluctuate significantly, short-term risks create challenges for long-term investors.
 Increased volatility tempts individual investors to abandon sound long-term strategies and poses unique challenges for institutional investors with long-term liabilities.

-At Gateway, we believe strategies that reduce risk with index options can be an effective solution to the challenges that investors face.
-Equity market exposure combined with index options, and their associated volatility risk premium, can mitigate equity market losses while simultaneously benefitting from the equity market’s propensity to rise over the long term.
+At Gateway, we believe strategies that reduce risk with index options can be an effective solution to a broad array of challenges faced by investors.
+Equity market exposure combined with index options, and their associated volatility risk premium, can mitigate equity market losses while simultaneously benefitting from the equity market’s propensity to rise over time.

 Over-Pricing of Volatility in Option Markets is a Persistent Phenomenon1